-One of Chicago’s few remaining independently-owned large races, the 13th Annual F^3 Lake Half Marathon & 5k is Chicago’s Original Winter Half Marathon.
+One of Chicago’s few remaining independently-owned large races, the 14th Annual F^3 Lake Half Marathon & 5k is Chicago’s Original Winter Half Marathon.
 Each year thousands of runners flock to this community-built event, gathering in the warmth of Soldier Field’s United Club (YES!
-We’re back inside this year!)
-North Garage before tackling wind & weather along a lakefront course which features splits every 5km.
+We’re back inside this year!) before tackling wind & weather along a lakefront course which features splits every 5km.
 A must for anyone preparing for a spring marathon, or just resolving to stay fit in the new year.

 Looking to show off your F3 pride every day of the week?
 Purchase extra gear here.

 Note: All pre-purchased merchandise will be shipped on a weekly basis through December, or until supplies last.

 As promised, prize money will be offered again in 2023.